How does Ability Links NSW work?

 Linkers can be contacted again in the future if another goal is identified or further support or information is needed.

 Ability Links NSW also recognises that children with disability and their families have specific and unique needs around the time of diagnosis.
-Early Linkers support families to use informal and community supports.
-Find out more about Early Linkers here.
+Early Links is offered through our Aboriginal Providers and supports Aboriginal families to use informal and community supports.
+Find out more about Aboriginal Early Linkers here.